 During your cruise through the Grand Canal you will see many stunning buildings and it is impossible to list them all.
 Below, I will only name three that you should try not to miss on your cruise.

 It is possible and very likely that you will like other palaces than the ones I have chosen.
 It does not surprise me at all.
 Venice is full of amazing works of architecture, created for centuries at the request of fabulously wealthy merchants, burghers and high-born residents of the city.

 3. Ca 'd'Oro Palace (Golden Palace)

 One of the most famous and recognizable buildings in Venice.
-Widely present on postcards, promotional materials, and souvenir gadgets, it has become almost an icon of the city.
-Designed not by one, but by a whole group of the best designers, as a combination of only the best ideas of each of them.
+Widely present on postcards, promotional materials, souvenir gadgets, it has become almost an icon of the city.
+Designed not by one person, but by a whole group of the best designers, as a combination of only the best ideas of each of them.

 A characteristic feature of the buildings under construction at that time was the construction of a brick wall structure and covering it with lime mortar.
 In the case of Ca 'd'Oro, a layer of intricately carved white marble was used instead of lime mortar.
 No wonder that the building still looks fantastic and amazes everyone today.

-However, it is worth realizing that its present state is only a substitute for how it looked in its heyday.
-Originally, large sections of the marble façade were covered with gold ... hence its name, the Golden Palace.
+It is worth realizing, however, that its present condition is only a substitute of what it looked like in its heyday.
+Originally, extensive sections of the marble façade were covered with gold... hence its name The Golden Palace.